 Tender homemade chicken patties with jalapeño and cilantro served over roasted sweet corn succotash.
 Another weeknight meal that you will love!

-Just like Healthy Chicken Meatballs, these homemade chicken patties are incredibly juicy, tender, and full of flavor.
+Just like our Healthy Chicken Meatballs, these ground chicken patties are incredibly juicy, tender, and full of flavor.
 They make one well-balanced meal that even the pickiest of eaters will love.

 How to Make Chicken Patties

 - Combine the ground chicken with onions, cilantro, jalapeño, spices, olive oil, salt, and pepper.
-The mixture might be more on the wet side depending on the brand of chicken used but that’s okay.
+The chicken mixture might be more on the wet side depending on the brand of chicken used.

-- Heat olive oil in a large sauté pan over medium heat, add patties to the pan, and cook for 5 minutes per side or until cooked through.
+- Heat olive oil in a large skillet over medium heat, add patties to the pan, and cook for 5 minutes per side or until cooked through.